CLI Reference

 Edit an existing memory.

-memories edit [id] [options]Edit a memory's content, type, or tags.
+memories edit [id] [options]Edit a memory's content, type, tags, path scope, or category.
 Opens your default editor for interactive editing, or accepts inline changes via options.

 Arguments